-Halep wins Italian Open when Plíšková retires from final
+Halep wins Italian Open after Plíšková retires from final

-ROME (AP) — Top-seeded Simona Halep won her first Italian Open title on Monday when Karolína Plíšková retired midway through the final with an injury.
+ROME (AP) — Top-seeded Simona Halep won her first Italian Open title on Monday when 2019 champion Karolína Plíšková retired midway through the final with an injury.

-Halep was leading 6-0, 2-1 when Plíšková stopped playing.
+Halep was leading 6-0, 2-1 when Plíšková stopped playing after just 31 minutes.

 After Halep won the first set, Plíšková had her lower back treated by a trainer.
+Plíšková also had her left thigh taped during the match.

+“Disappointed for me not to finish today,” Plíšková said during the trophy ceremony.
+“But Simo, obviously too strong.
+I always have to be 100% to play a good match against you.
+Congratulations for the whole week.
+I think you deserve the title.”

+With the French Open starting in six days, Halep wished Plíšková a speedy recovery.
+She then added with a laugh, “Probably we will meet again there in the final.”

+Both players wore face masks as they picked up their trophies themselves.

-Halep, who lost the 2017 and 2018 Rome finals to Elina Svitolina, extended her record in tennis’ restart to 10-0.
+Halep, who lost the 2017 and 2018 Rome finals to Elina Svitolina, extended her perfect record in tennis’ restart to 10-0.

+“In 2013 here I started to (reach) the top of world tennis,” Halep — now a two-time Grand Slam champion — said, recalling her surprise run to the semifinals that year.
+“Since then I started to play really well and finally, after two finals, I could win this title.”

 The second-ranked Halep improved to 14-0 overall stretching back to February, when she won a title in Dubai.
 After the tour’s five-month break because of the coronavirus pandemic, the Romanian returned by winning another trophy in Prague last month.
 She then skipped the U.S. Open because of travel and health concerns.